Caitriona71/symphonyblogcb/README.md

  - Signed in users can like posts on the Post Detail page and the like functionality is only available to logged in users
  - The like this post heart icon works as expected and the number of likes increases or decreases when adding or removing a like
  - The user cannot like a post more than once<br><br>

-**13.** As **project creator** I need to create the base setup of the application so that other features can be added.

-_Acceptance Criteria_
-- The project creator must be able to install django and it frameworks and libraries to set up the app
-- THe project creator should be able to create an external database with ElephantSQL
-- The project creator should be able to deploy the project to Heroku

-_Test Performed_
-- Followed steps in Code Institute Django Instruction Sheet
-- When all steps completed correctly the screen "The Install Worked Successfully!
-Congratulations!" displayed<br><br>

-**14.** As a **site admin** I can configure the Administration page so that the view of this area of the blog is customized.

-_This user story was a **"Could Have"** and time constraints didn't allow for it to be developed_<br><br>

 **15.** As a **registered user** I can add posts to favourites so that I can save them and read them later.